cerner/cucumber-forge-report-generator/README.md

 # _Conventions_

-The project extends the `eslint-config-airbnb` [ESLint](https://eslint.org/) configuration.
+The project extends the `eslint-config-airbnb-base` [ESLint](https://eslint.org/) configuration.
 This provides formatting standards for breaks, line length, declarations, etc.

 Tests for the project are written with [cucumber-js](https://github.com/cucumber/cucumber-js)

 # _Communication_

-If you have any issues or questions, please log a [Github issue](https://github.com/cerner/cucumber-forge-report-generator/issues) for this repository.
+If you have any issues or questions, please log a [GitHub issue](https://github.com/cerner/cucumber-forge-report-generator/issues) for this repository.
 See our [contribution guidelines](CONTRIBUTING.md) for tips on how to submit a helpful issue.

 # _Contributing_